SilverLineFramework/silverline-account/tests/mqtt/README.md

   1. Generate a self-signed certificate.
 - TODO: add commands, to use this script
 - Place the certificate somewhere safe on the server.
 (TODO: where?)
+- HINT: A quick test of TLS configuration by making client connections to the test broker hhttps://test.mosquitto.org

 ## Generate Server JWT Secret